raisercostin/jedi-nodes/README.md

 <!--[![codecov.io](http://codecov.io/github/raisercostin/jedi-nodes/coverage.svg?branch=master)](http://codecov.io/github/raisercostin/jedi-nodes?branch=master)-->

 ## Description
-Scala (and java) fluent interface to json, xml, hocon, conf, properties, freemind.
+Scala (and java) fluent interface to yaml/yml, json, xml, hocon, conf, properties, freemind, csv, folders.
 There is an `SNode` entity that is used as the common entity

 ## Features